Peer Support Specialist Training Overview

 Training Required to Become a Peer Support Specialist

-To begin work in Colorado, Peer Support Specialists or Peer Coaches are required to have training in a set of competencies established by the Colorado Behavioral Health Council and the International Credentialing and Reciprocity Consortium.
+For most employers in Colorado, Peer Support Specialists or Peer Coaches are required to have training in a set of competencies established by the Colorado Behavioral Health Council and the International Credentialing and Reciprocity Consortium.
 Our training exceeds the standards set by these organizations.
 Training topics include:

 - Trauma-informed support